Microsoft® Office Excel® 2019: Intermediate

 Whether you need to crunch numbers for sales, inventory, information technology, human resources, or other organizational purposes and departments, the ability to get the right information to the right people at the right time can create a powerful competitive advantage.
 After all, the world runs on data more than ever before and that’s a trend not likely to change, or even slow down, any time soon.
 But with so much data available and being created on a nearly constant basis, the ability to make sense of that data becomes more critical and challenging with every passing day.
 You already know how to get Excel to perform simple calculations and how to modify your workbooks and worksheets to make them easier to read, interpret, and present to others.
 But, Excel is capable of doing so much more.
 To gain a truly competitive edge, you need to be able to extract actionable organizational intelligence from your raw data.
 In other words, when you have questions about your data, you need to know how to get Excel to provide the answers for you.
 And that’s exactly what this course aims to help you do.

-This course builds upon the foundational knowledge presented in the Microsoft® Office Excel® 2016: Part 1 course and will help start you down the road to creating advanced workbooks and worksheets that can help deepen your understanding of organizational intelligence.
+This course builds upon the foundational knowledge presented in the Microsoft® Office Excel® 2019: Basic course and will help start you down the road to creating advanced workbooks and worksheets that can help deepen your understanding of organizational intelligence.
 The ability to analyze massive amounts of data, extract actionable information from it, and present that information to decision makers is at the foundation of a successful organization that is able to compete at a high level.

 Upon successful completion of this course, you will be able to leverage the power of data analysis and presentation in order to make informed, intelligent organizational decisions.